 Tim and his wife, Amy, reside in Cottage Grove, Minn., with their daughters, Adeline and Edith.

-Lance Westberg is in his third season with the men's basketball coaching staff in 2016-17.
+Taylor Germain is in his first season with the men's basketball coaching staff in 2019-20.

-Westberg is actively involved with the Falcon recruiting efforts, perimeter player development, scouting and directs the Falcon summer basketball camps.
+Germain is involved with the Falcon recruiting efforts, scouting, perimeter player development and will direct the Falcon basketball camps.

-Larson will play a major role in the Falcon recruiting efforts, scouting and perimeter player development.
+Staley is involved with the Falcon recruiting efforts, scouting and will help with post player development.